Massage Oil: Discovering the Benefits of Cannabis Infusion

 Designed to calm a racing mind and relax a restless body before bed.

-To 99g of the Meadowfoam, Rice Bran and Marula blend, add;
+To 99g of the Meadowfoam, Rice Bran and Marula blend, add:

 Sore Muscle Recovery

-To 99g of the Meadowfoam, Rice Bran and Marula blend, add;
+To 99g of the Meadowfoam, Rice Bran and Marula blend, add:

 4 bottles of different cannabis-infused massage oils on a wooden tray with fresh plants and citrus slices.

-How to Use Cannabis-Infused Oils
+How to Use Your Massage Oil

 • Shake well before each use to evenly distribute the essential oils and infused cannabinoids.